Rivne: Post-war era

 In 1958, a TV tower began broadcasting in the city; in 1969, the first trolley ran through the city; in 1969, Rivne airport opened.
 In 1983, the city celebrated its 700th anniversary.

 On 11 June 1991, the Ukrainian parliament officially renamed the city Rivne according to the rules of Ukrainian orthography.
 It had previously been known as Rovno.

 Russo-Ukrainian War

-On 14 March 2022, Rivne TV Tower has experienced heavy missile attack by Russian troops.
+On 14 March 2022, Rivne TV Tower experienced heavy missile attack by Russian troops.
 The tower was damaged and an administrative room was destroyed.
-As a result of attack 20 people were killed and nine injured.
+As a result of the attack 20 people were killed and nine injured.

 Population

 Ethnic groups

 Distribution of the population by ethnicity according to the 2001 Ukrainian census:

 Language

 Distribution of the population by native language according to the 2001 census: